via-work/lever-php/README.md

 ### Methods

-This package is modeled after [Lever's Data API documentation](https://hire.lever.co/developer/documentation), so you should be able to find a method for most of the endpoints.
+This package is modeled after [Lever's Data API documentation](https://hire.lever.co/developer/documentation), so you should be able to find a method for many of the endpoints.

 For example, if you would like to fetch all Opportunities you would simply call: